dacort/dacort.dev/site/content/posts/modern-data-lake-storage-layers/index.md

 +---+-------------+------------------------------------------------------------------------------------------------------------------------------+
 ```

 One other thing to note is that Hudi adds quite a bit of metadata to your Parquet files.
+This data helps enable record-level change streams - more detail can be found in this [comprehensive blog post about the Hudi platform](https://hudi.apache.org/blog/2021/07/21/streaming-data-lake-platform/#writers).
 If we use native Spark to read one of the Parquet files and show it, we see that there's various `_hoodie`-prefixed keys.

 ```python
 from pyspark.sql.functions import split